colinpty/NSW_Public_Transport_Trips_16-21/README.md

                             where train_trips = (select max(train_trips)  from cte_peak_month);
 ```
 ### Can you create a function that finds the specific amount of Ferry trips for that particular month?
+The select statement below uses the function to show 609,963 passengers travelled in March 2021.
 ```
 create or replace function get_trips_count(transport_date date)
     returns table (